 EXPEDITED protocols must include the following:

-A completed (found on the UW‐Green Bay IRB Website)
+A completed Protocol Submission Form (found on the UW‐Green Bay IRB Website)

-5

 A Consent Form (as appropriate; see pages 8).

-All instruments/materials used for your research project (including surveys, interview scripts, etc.) Note: Members of the IRB that review research proposals may request “view-only” access to electronic surveys, e.g., Qualtrics.
+All instruments/materials used for your research project (including surveys, interview scripts, etc.) Note: Members of the IRB that review research proposals request “view-only” access to electronic surveys, e.g., Qualtrics.
 Please include the survey link in the IRB Protocol (approved by the IRB 12/14/15).